 Visitors And Delegations - Addressing Whitecourt Town Council

 Individuals and organizations can address Whitecourt Town Council at a Regular Meeting, provided prior arrangements have been made.
-A written request, including relevant details, must be delivered to the Administrative Assistant by 12:00, noon, on the Wednesday prior to Town Council’s Regular Meeting.
+A written request, including relevant details, must be delivered to the Legislative Coordinator by 12:00, noon, on the Wednesday prior to Town Council’s Regular Meeting.
 Requests should be addressed to the Mayor or Whitecourt Town Council.

 Send or drop-off requests to the Whitecourt Administrative Office located at:

 Whitecourt AB T7S 1N6

 "Visitors and Delegations" present information to Council and all comments must be directed to the Chair.
 Presentations are limited to 15 minutes.
 Council may ask questions of Visitors and Delegations following presentations; however, Council will not debate nor enter into dialogue with Visitors and Delegations.
 Once all Visitors and Delegations have presented to Council, the meeting will proceed to Agenda Item "Business Arising from Visitors and Delegations."
 At this time, Council may choose to discuss information presented by Visitors and Delegations.
 Prior to voting on motions regarding presentations made to Council, the Chair will summarize Council’s discussion and may ask the presenter if he/she has anything further to add.
 Additional comments are restricted to one minute.